fabcoins-dot-info/fabcoins.info/_data/devdocs/en/guides/operating_modes.md

 If a user is more privacy-conscious, he can set the Bloom filter to include more false positives, at the expense of extra bandwidth used for transaction discovery.
 If a user is on a tight bandwidth budget, he can set the false-positive rate to low, knowing that this will allow full nodes a clear view of what transactions are associated with his client.

-**Resources:** [BitcoinJ][], a Java implementation of Bitcoin that is based on the SPV security model and Bloom filters.
+**Resources:** [FabcoinJ][], a Java implementation of Fabcoin that is based on the SPV security model and Bloom filters.
 Used in most Android wallets.

-Bloom filters were standardized for use via [BIP37](https://github.com/bitcoin/bips/blob/master/bip-0037.mediawiki).
+Bloom filters were standardized for use via [BIP37](http://github.com/fabcoin/bips/blob/master/bip-0037.mediawiki).
 Review the BIP for implementation details.

 {% endautocrossref %}